 - Practice good preventive healthcare by taking your cat in for regular veterinary check-ups.

 - Minimize risk factors by keeping your cat at a healthy weight.

-- Treat all underlying chronic health conditions, like diabetes and hyperthyroidism.
+- Treat all underlying chronic health conditions, like diabetes.

 - Encourage water intake by offering canned food and providing water fountains that will attract your cat’s interest.